15 Expats Talk about Health Insurance and Healthcare in Ireland

 When we asked about emergency services, members in Ireland wrote:

 "The nearest hospital is the University College Hospital Galway.
 This is a dirty, old building with very few doctors many of whom barely speak English.
 The Galway Clinic (private) is OK but also overburdened.
-The Bon Secour (private) is also OK," wrote one expat.
+The Bon Secour (private) is also OK," remarked one expat living in Galway.

 "Emergency services in Ireland are provided by the National Ambulance Service (NAS).
 The NAS provides emergency medical services, fire services, and search and rescue services.
 To call for an ambulance, dial 112 or 999 from any phone.
 The operator will ask for your location and the nature of the emergency.
-The operator will then dispatch an ambulance to the scene," commented one expat who moved to Ireland.
+The operator will then dispatch an ambulance to the scene," said one expat living in Ireland.

 Will I need to travel to see a specialist?